delta1037/notion-export-client/README.md

 Functions：

--   convert notion page or database to markdown file（you can choose csv type for database）
+-   convert notion page or database to markdown file（you can choose CSV type for database）
 -   relocate link(sub-pages, image, files) in markdown file (relocate to local url)

 ## Version